 It’s seriously good and seriously easy!

-Strong and sturdy enough to use regularly in your backyard but small and lightweight enough to be called portable, the Ooni Koda 12 is our top pick for absolutely easy Friday night pizzas, make-your-own parties and everything in between.
+Strong and sturdy enough to use regularly in your backyard but small and lightweight enough to easily be called portable, the Ooni Koda 12 is our top pick for fast and fun Friday night pizzas, make-your-own parties and everything in between.

 The Ooni Koda 12 is the smaller version of Ooni’s gas-powered pizza ovens.